 2> stop the periodical reporting timer or timer T321, whichever one is running, and reset the associated information (e.g. timeToTrigger) for this measId.

 NOTE: The UE does not consider the message as erroneous if the measIdToRemoveList includes any measId value that is not part of the current UE configuration.

+Editorial note: FFS on whether UE should remove the corresponding measId in CHO candidate configuration when the measId is removed from measIdRemoveList.
+FFS on whether UE should remove/ store VarMeasConfig